Rishikesh-kumar-7258/Rishikesh-kumar-7258/README.md

 <h1 align="center">Welcome</h1>
 <h3 align="left">
+Hi,<br>
-Hello everyone, Myself Rishikesh Kumar.
-I am pursuing my B-tech from Guru Ghasidas University in the Computer Science branch.
-I am a full-stack web developer with React and Django.
-I have some experience in Game Development with python.
-I am currently learning Machine Learning.
+I am Rishikesh Kumar.
+I am from Sheikhpura, Bihar.
+I am pursuing a Bachelor of Technology in Computer Science and Engineering from Guru Ghasidas Vishwavidyalaya, Bilaspur.<br>
+I am a full-stack web developer specializing in React and Django.
+I have a good knowledge of C, C++ and python.
+I have experience in Game development using Pygame in python.
+I am currently learning Artificial Intelligence and Machine Learning.
 </h3>

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img